chpoit/snowcat-esp32-controller/README.md

 # snowcat-esp32-controller

 **Make sure you realize I have no idea what I'm talking about when it comes to electronics, I just do things and they end up working.
-I see no reason why anything here should be wrong**
+I see no reason why anything here should be wrong however.**

 An esp32 based controller for the RCTF Snowcat